 We are probably most familiar with asbestos due to its widespread use as building insulation in the 1900s.
 However, asbestos was also an extremely popular addition to plaster walling for its added insulation and fire protection benefits.
 When the dangers of asbestos became more evident over the years, this practice gradually declined.
 Unfortunately, there wasn’t a regulated or realistic way to ensure that all older buildings using plaster walls were asbestos-free.

 Asbestos was commonly added to plaster until the late 1980s, as it was seen as an inexpensive way to add to the plaster’s insulation and fire-retardant properties.

 So how do you know if your plaster walls may be putting you at risk for asbestos exposure?
 Let’s explore when and how asbestos was used in plaster walls and what risks that may pose to individuals today.

-How was Asbestos Used in Plaster?
+How Was Asbestos Used in Plaster?

-Plaster is a manufactured building material that starts as a thick, pasty mixture of minerals and water that dries into a solid, sturdy form.
+Plaster is a manufactured building material that starts as a thick, pasty mixture of minerals and water and dries into a solid, sturdy form.
 It is made using a wide variety of recipes depending on the location and application in which the plaster is to be used.
-For example, asbestos was often used in plaster because of its thermic properties both to insulate and serve as fire resistance.
+For example, asbestos was often used in plaster because of its thermic properties both to insulate and to serve as fire resistance.
 Plaster is also used functionally as light soundproofing and to provide a polished finish to interior walls, allowing for a more functional and aesthetic look.
 Other popular forms of plaster that could contain asbestos include cement, plaster of Paris, and lime.